sharan122/epetition/README.md

 # epetition
-A social media application to post cases onlines
+A social media application to post cases online